 Lewis was one of the great Poverty Row B-picture artists of Golden Age Hollywood.
-He didn't let perfunctory stories, trite scripts, bad actors, or budgets that more closely resembled the catering bill for A-pictures slow him down.
-Film is primarily a visual medium, and if the other raw materials with which Lewis had to work were wanting, he could at least make the movies visually interesting.
-That's where those wagon wheels came in.
-And they were just the beginning.
-Lewis rebelled against the traditional "invisible" Hollywood style, shooting, instead, tight, expressionistic cinema, filled with unusual and inventive camera work.
+He didn't let perfunctory stories, trite scripts, bad actors or budgets that more closely resembled the catering bill for A-pictures slow him down.
+Film is primarily a visual medium and if the other raw materials with which Lewis had to work were wanting, he could at least make the movies visually interesting.
+Those wagon wheels where just the beginning.
+Lewis rebelled against the traditional "invisible" Hollywood style, shooting, instead, tight, expressionistic cinema filled with unusual and inventive camera work.
 Odd angles, odd staging, utterly individualistic.
-It's said to have driven his editors nuts, but it pepped up what would have otherwise been a lot of entirely forgettable--even awful--films.
+It's said to have driven his editors nuts but it pepped up what would have otherwise been a lot of entirely forgettable--even awful--films.

 Lewis cut his teeth on those cowboy quickies.
-He wasn't stuck with the shortest of short ends for long, though.
-While he remained firmly ensconced in B-level productions for most of his career, his budgets, his actors, and his scripts did improve, and soon, he wasn't just the only good thing about a bad movie.
-With more resources with which to exercise his resourcefulness, he came into his own as a movie-maker, and proceeded to make some damn good movies.
+He wasn't stuck with the shortest of short ends for long though.
+While he remained firmly ensconced in B-level productions for most of his career, his budgets, his actors and his scripts did improve and soon, he wasn't just the only good thing about a bad movie.
+With more resources with which to exercise his resourcefulness, he came into his own as a filmmaker and proceeded to make some damn good ones.

-He usually tried to hook viewers early, and was frequently very good at drawing in an audience with his first scene.
+He usually tried to hook viewers early and was frequently very good at drawing in an audience with his first scene.
 GUN CRAZY (1950) begins on an adolescent demonstrating an almost sexual attachment to a pistol in a store window.
-So overcome is he that he just can't resist breaking the glass and stealing it, only to immediately trip over his own feet and send the gun skittering across the rain-soaked street to come to a halt at the feet of someone revealed, as the camera moves up, to be a grim-faced policeman.
+So overcome is he that he just can't resist breaking the glass and stealing it, only to immediately trip over his own feet and send the gun skittering across the rain-soaked street to come to a halt at the feet of a bystander revealed, as the camera moves up, to be a grim-faced policeman.
 The pre-title sequence of TERROR IN A TEXAS TOWN (1958) is one of my favorites.
 There's Sterling Hayden playing a beefy Swedish whaler.
-Totally out of place in a Hollywood Western.
-He's marching through town, a crowd gathering behind him as he comes to a particular building and calls out some badman.
-The villain--in black, so we know he's a no-goodnik--has a gun on his hip, but Hayden is hefting a harpoon on his shoulder as his weapon of choice.
-They're about to have it out, and we cut from the scene to the opening credits.
+He's marching through a Western town, totally out of place, with a crowd gathering behind him as he comes to a particular building and calls out some badman.
+The villain--in black, so we know he's a no-goodnik--has a gun on his hip but Hayden is hefting a harpoon on his shoulder as his weapon of choice.
+They're about to have it out and we cut from the scene to the opening credits.
 There's no way in hell anyone is going to watch that and not stick around for the rest of the movie.
-More subtle, but also effective, is the opening of MY NAME IS JULIA ROSS (1945), wherein we follow the lead character through the street in pouring rain, up to a rooming house, then inside, where our heroine's situation is set up via a conversation with the housekeeper--Lewis doesn't let us go until we're into the picture.
+More subtle but also effective is the opening of MY NAME IS JULIA ROSS (1945), wherein we follow the lead character through the street in pouring rain, up to a rooming house then inside, where our heroine's situation is set up via a conversation with the housekeeper.
+Lewis doesn't let us go until we're into the picture.

 On PBS's American Cinema series.